ElliotAlexander/elliotalexander.uk/content/en/projects/homelab/index.md

 external_link: "" # Optional external link instead of modal
 resources:
     - src: homelab.png
-      params:
-          weight: -100 # Optional weighting for a specific image in this project folder
 ---
 My homelab is an environment which allows me to build, develop, learn and experiment with new tools, software and hardware in a safe and controller environment.